-If faced with a DWI in San Marcos it is important to know that there is help available.
+If faced with a DWI in Texas it is important to know that there is help available.
 However, you should also know that if you have refused to submit to chemical testing, or failed a blood or breath intoxication test for a DWI, you only have 15 days to request an administrative license suspension to get your driver’s license back.
-Our DWI lawyer in San Marcos can help you in trying to avoid the suspension of your driver’s license.
+Our DWI lawyer in Texas can help you in trying to avoid the suspension of your driver’s license.

 What you need to know about DWI Charges

-First, Texas Law requires that any person found to have committed the crime of DWI be adjudicated guilty.
+First, Texas Law requires that any person found to have committed the crime of DWI to be adjudicated guilty.
 This has serious implications because a DWI conviction can never be expunged from your record.

 DWI First Offense